weather.gov

 northwest Kansas and east central Colorado.

-There are chances for severe thunderstorms through the week, with
+There are low chances for severe storms daily through at least

 .SPOTTER INFORMATION STATEMENT...